-This course is a clinical internship designed to provide the candidate with educational administration "real time" work experience in an educational school building setting.
-This course presents candidates with the opportunity to become engaged in leadership practice and to appreciate the importance of instructional leadership in the creation of a learning environment supportive of student achievement.
+This is a clinical internship course designed to provide the candidate with educational administration "real time" work experience in an educational school building setting.
 Candidates study effective leadership first-hand, develop and practice instructional leadership skills, and enhance their knowledge for a career as a school leader.
-Candidates develop an electronic portfolio that includes artifacts, as well as analysis and reflective commentaries.
-This course brings together all artifacts, reflection papers, and internship time logs required in each of the core courses.
-Candidates will present their Internship experiences and summations to the EPP School of Education Review Committee.
-They will defend each course artifact related to the National Educational Leadership Preparation Standards for Building Level Leaders Standards (NELP), as well as the Mississippi Administrator Growth Rubric.
-Internship hours are to equal, at a minimum, 320 hours in addition to a candidate's regular classroom teaching and are not to detract or interfere with the candidate's contractual obligations as a teacher.
+Candidates develop an electronic portfolio that includes artifacts, as well as analysis and reflective commentaries about strengths and weaknesses recognized in each activity undertaken.
+The 320+ accumulated clinical Internship clock hours are aligned in a portfolio with the corresponding NELP standards and candidates defend their internship experience in a written format.
 This course addresses all 8 Standards of the NELP Standards as applicable in a real world and real time school environment.